• Home

 Feature1.png (1280×678)

-A public consultation could be released to explore whether or not the law wishes to be extended to prosecute such abusive and offensive communications.
+A public consultation could be released to explore whether or not the law should be extended to prosecute such abusive and offensive communications.
 It will look at photograph-based abuse as worries develop that it has become less complicated to create and distribute sexual photos of individuals online without their permission.

 Sending revenge pornography has already been made a crook offense.
 However, the Law Commission will keep in mind the case for granting automated anonymity to sufferers so they cannot be recognized, as is the case for victims of sexual offenses.